Planning and running courses: Course leader

 Course pages on the web

-The people who are admitted as course leaders, administrators and examiners at the course in Ladok automatically receive administrator privileges for the course in Slunik and Canvas.
+The people who are admitted as course leaders, administrators and examiners at the course in Ladok automatically receive administrator privileges for the course in Canvas and Evald.

 Reading list